ramiroaraujo/alfred-switch-system-ruby-workflow/README.md

 A simple Ruby development workflow for Mavericks to switch system Ruby between 2.0.0 and 1.8.7.

+My user case is specifically for Alfred workflows development, since Alfred uses the system Ruby, and not the binaries from RVM or rbenv.
+It might come handy in similar situations where system Ruby is needed.

 ## Usage

 Type the ```switchruby``` keyword to see the menu option: